osuosl/orvsd_central/docs/source/maintain_server.rst

     PYTHONPATH='.' alembic revision -m "my nifty changes"

-Now that the revision exists, go to the migrations folder and fill out the function stubs which only have "pass" as their body.
+Now that the migration stub exists, go to the migrations folder and fill out the function stubs which only have "pass" as their body.
 The migrations that you write will need to only modify the table and any data that is needed.
 Separate changes will need to be made by the actual orvsd code that should be changed as a result of the new schema.
 Once this is complete we can run the migration.